 I was carrying no writing implement and the only thing I had with me as a form of identification was a card with the cover of The Martyrdom of Thomas Merton: An Investigation, the book that Hugh Turley and I wrote, on one side and a quote from Merton along with the web address, http://www.themartyrdomofthomasmerton.com, on the other.
 The web site has a box for one to use for anyone wanting to contact the authors, but there was really no reason for the residents to believe the authors listed on the card had anything to do with the finding of the lost envelope.
 Unfortunately, it probably just added to the mystery, especially since it happened to be April Fool’s Day.

 To end the mystery, I went back on Wednesday morning, April 3, carrying a business card advertising my dcdave.com web site.
 On the back I wrote, “I am the finder of your errant check,” and followed that with my telephone number.
 My email address is printed on the other side along with my name.
 Again, no one was home, and since it was morning, the mail had not yet been delivered.
-The house lacks a storm door, so I simply wedged the card into the front door where it closes, near the handle, and then I returned home and waited for the phone call.
+The house lacks a storm door, so I simply wedged the card into the front door where it closes, near the handle, and then I returned home and waited for the phone call or the email.

 Nine days have now passed, and I am still waiting.
 Neither gratitude nor curiosity seems to be sufficient to cut through the natural tendency toward coldness.